syncfusion-content/winui-docs/winui/Time-Picker/Dropdown-Header-Customization.md

 ## Setting hints in dropdown header

 You can add a hints in dropdown header by using the [`DropDownHeader`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfTimePicker.html#Syncfusion_UI_Xaml_Editors_SfTimePicker_DropDownHeader) property.
 The dropdown hints will be shown only by setting the [`ShowDropDownHeader`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfTimePicker.html#Syncfusion_UI_Xaml_Editors_SfTimePicker_ShowDropDownHeader) property values as `true`.
-Otherwise, drop down header will not be shown.
+Otherwise, dropdown header will not be shown.
 The default value of `DropDownHeader` property is `null` and `ShowDropDownHeader` property is `false`.

 {% tabs %}
 {% highlight XAML %}